The homology of permutation racks: Permutations and their equivariant homology

 \begin{remark} Equivariant homology in this form was initiated by Borel~\cite{Borel:seminar}.
 It is obvious from the description above that Borel's equivariant homology theory agrees with Quillen's general homology theory~\cite{Quillen:summary} when specialized to the algebraic theory of~$G$--sets for a fixed group~$G$.
 This fact is well-known and we emphasize that it plays no role in the following.
 We refer to~\cite{Szymik:Quillen} for Quillen's homology theory when specialized to the algebraic theory of racks. \end{remark}

 The situation is particularly transparent for the infinite cyclic group~$G=\bbZ$ of interest to us.
-The action is determined by the permutation~$\phi$ corresponding to the generator.
-We need to know the equivariant homology
+A~$\bbZ$--action is determined by the permutation~$\phi$ corresponding to the generator.
+The real line~$\bbR$ gives us a suitable intuition for the classifying space~$\rmE\bbZ_\bullet$, as it is contractible and the group~$\bbZ$ acts freely on it.
+However, the topological space~$\bbR$ is not a simplicial set, and we have to use a simplicial model, such as~$\rmE\bbZ_\bullet$, for it.
+We then need to know the equivariant homology